the-last-willy/2022-abstractgl/README.md

 However, I'm not trying to rivalize with anybody.
 It's meant to be used in my other projects (as I don't want to redo things between projects) and it grows depending on the requirements of these.

-If you like anything you see, you can just blatantly steal it as it licenced under MIT ;) But it would be greatly appreciated if you chose to contribute instead.
+If you like anything you see, you can just blatantly steal it as it is licenced under MIT ;) But it would be greatly appreciated if you choose to contribute instead.

 Many modules are independent.
 You need only to include what you wish to use.